 Section 7-4.
 In the event of vacancy in office, except the office of President, the Stewards Council shall name an interim officer to serve until an election is held at the next membership meeting.
 In the event of vacancy in the office of President, the Vice President shall fill out the unexpired term.

 Section 7-5.
 The Executive Committee shall meet once weekly, except for such breaks as agreed upon by the Committee, to direct the actions of the union.
-The Executive Committee shall act upon votes taken by the Stewards Council, bring union business before the Stewards Council for discussion and action, and appoint members of a Grievance Committee.
+The Executive Committee shall act upon votes taken by the Stewards Council, and bring union business before the Stewards Council for discussion and action.
 The Executive Committee will hear and finalize yearly plans based on recommendations from the Stewards Council, will recommend final contract drafts to the membership for their vote; and be responsible for final decisions regarding spending and management of finances.
 The Executive Committee shall operate by consensus.
 When consensus cannot be reached, the matter shall be brought before the Stewards Council.

 Section 7-6.
 The President shall be the chief executive and administrative officer of the GEU and

-A. The Vice President shall have responsibility for the organizing activities of GEU.
-The Vice President shall be responsible for the recruitment, education, and retention of union members and union activists.
+A. The Vice President of Organizing and Outreach shall have responsibility for the organizing activities of GEU.
+The Vice President of Organizing and Outreach shall be responsible for the recruitment, education, and retention of union members and union activists.

-B. The Vice President shall replace the President in her or his absence.
+B. The Vice President of Organizing and Outreach shall replace the President in their absence.

-C. The Vice President shall be a voting chairperson of the Stewards’ Council.
+C. The Vice President of Organizing and Outreach shall be a voting chairperson of the Stewards’ Council.

 A. The Treasurer shall be the chief financial officer of the GEU.
 The Treasurer shall receive and receipt for all monies of the GEU.
 The Treasurer shall maintain properly and have custody over all the accounts of the GEU.
 The Treasurer shall, in the name of the GEU, deposit monies, in an open account in a financial institution(s) in which deposits are federally insured.
 The Treasurer shall prepare checks for the payment of all liabilities of the GEU that are for authorized purposes.
 The Treasurer shall countersign all checks so prepared.
 The Treasurer shall serve as chair of the Budget Committee.
 The Treasurer will propose Budget Committee members to the Stewards Council for their approval.